shliu888/integrated-hacking-toolkit/README.md

 Getting started:

-Tip: Switch to root before downloading this repository to run everything with root privileges
+Tip: Switch to root before downloading this repository to run everything with root privileges automatically

 1. Run install-python.sh to install Python if it's not already installed
 2. Run install-pip.sh to install Pip if it's not already installed